RGMN-Tech/rgmn-functions/RAILWAY_DEPLOYMENT.md

 ## Database Setup

-This app uses PostgreSQL in production (Railway) and can use SQLite for local development.
+This app uses MySQL in production (Railway) and can use SQLite for local development.

 ### Production Database (Railway)
-- Railway automatically provisions a PostgreSQL database
+- Railway automatically provisions a MySQL database
 - The `DATABASE_URL` environment variable is automatically set
 - Database migrations run automatically during deployment via `docker-start` script